azad6026/react-prctice/README.md

-# This is a repo for all building react projects
+# This is a repo for building react projects
 ## Game hub
 ## Movie collections
 ## Calulator